Your traffic didn’t disappear. It moved.

 Audit your AI access

 Check your robots.txt for Disallow: / blocks that apply to AI crawlers.
 If they can’t read you, they can’t cite you.
 Look specifically for rules that block GPTBot, ClaudeBot, PerplexityBot, and Google-Extended.
+This is a 10-minute fix with the highest possible impact.
+Most sites see citation changes within 2–4 weeks of fixing this.

 Step 2